LuxMiranda/herms/Contributing.md

  - Be courteous of folks' dietary decisions
  - Be loving for someone today and have fun!

+## Development
+We use stack around here to develop.
+Uhh, refer to [stack documentation.](https://docs.haskellstack.org/en/stable/GUIDE/)

 ## Definite feature plans

 A lot of these are quite indepedent from each other.
 If one looks pretty fun to you, you could probably jump right in!